ssorrrell/coco3-extended-color-basic-vscode/README.md

 ## Purpose

-This extension was founded to help develop for the Color Computer 3 with a modern toolset.
+This extension was constructed to help develop for the Color Computer 3 with a modern toolset.

 ## Future